 Digby’s autobiography ‘Notes from a Jazz Life’ was published by Northway Books in Autumn 2002 and a DVD by Zoltan films ‘Scenes from a Jazz Life’ (2005) helped to tell his story up to then in words, live footage and – of course – music!
 Other books he has authored (or co-authored) include ‘How to play the Trumpet’, ‘Jazz; the Essential Companion’, ‘Jazz; the Rough Guide’, ‘Grove’s Dictionary of Jazz’, the ‘Oxford Companion to Jazz’ and a biography of Nat Gonella titled ‘A Life in Jazz’, co-written with Ron Brown.
 His autobiography was fully updated and republished in 2015.

 After George Melly’s final performance in 2007 Digby began a new musical teaming with rock legend Paul Jones (The Manfreds, Blues Band et al) for the jazz-and-blues show called ‘Rocking in Rhythm’; a collaboration that continues today.
 After founding his own label ‘Rose Cottage Records’ in 2006 he has also continued to record prolifically; his latest issues include ‘To Frederick with Affection’ (a celebration of the music of Frederick Delius, commissioned by the Delius Society/RCR 004/2013 which has its London premier in September 2015) and ‘Chris Ellis; vocal with hot accompaniment’ (RCR005/2014); the first in the series ‘Digby Fairweather Archives’.
 His latest issues are ‘The Definitive Duets vols.
 1/2’ with pianist Stan Barker which he considers his best work on-record.
-In 2020 Digby signed a worldwide contract with Acrobat Records for a series of new and retrospective albums.
+In 2020 Digby signed a worldwide contract with Acrobat Records for a series of new and retrospective albums, including ‘Notes from a Jazz Live Vol 1’ (2020) and ‘Notes from a Jazz Life Vol 2’ (2021).
+Please visit shop » to purchase.

-Today, after almost forty years in professional jazz, he continues to lead his beloved Half Dozen and ‘Premier Quartet’, sells out Ronnie Scott’s with every appearance, and also plays solo concerts for clubs and jazz festivals countrywide.
+Today, after almost fifty years in professional jazz, he continues to lead his beloved Half Dozen and ‘Premier Quartet’, sells out Ronnie Scott’s with every appearance, and also plays solo concerts for clubs and jazz festivals countrywide.
 A prolific award-winner, his honours include ‘BBC Jazz Society’s Musician of the Year’ (1979), BT Jazz Awards (Trumpet 1992/Services to jazz 1993), Benno Haussman Award for Services to Jazz (1993), and Freedoms of both London (1992) and his hometown Southend-on-Sea (in their ‘Millennium Roll of Honour’ 2000).
-In 2013 London’s ‘Worshipful Company of Musicians’ presented him with their ‘Lifetime Achievement Award’ for ‘Services to Jazz’; ‘a tremendous privilege’ says Digby.
+In 2013 London’s ‘Worshipful Company of Musicians’ presented him with their ‘Lifetime Achievement Award’ for ‘Services to Jazz’; ‘a tremendous privilege’ says Digby, who in 2021 also received the All Party Political Jazz Group of the Houses of Commons and Lords’ ‘Special Award’. (‘Not quite sure for what’ he says!).
 He is currently President of ‘Ongar Jazz Club’ in his home county of Essex and has been Patron of the Birmingham International Jazz Festival since 2008.
 In 2009 as Founder of the National Jazz Archive he was presented with their ‘Special Award’ in celebration of the organization’s twenty-first anniversary.
 In 2015 Digby received the British Jazz Award (the ‘Jazz Oscars’) for ‘Services to Jazz’.

-After almost forty years in professional jazz Digby Fairweather remains – in the words of ‘The Stage’ – ‘just about the best ambassador the music could have’.
+After fifty years in professional jazz Digby Fairweather remains – in the words of ‘The Stage’ – ‘just about the best ambassador the music could have’.
 The story continues……